ErykSE/Fuga-notes/README.txt

-# Documentation and notes for Fuga Project
+# Documentation and notes for Fuga project in "Wiki" section.